AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 The expansion of AguaClara Cornell technology to new places around the world, like India, has uncovered new challenges and prompted new goals.
 The bulk of the AguaClara plants that have been constructed to date are located in Central America where surface waters, such as rivers and lakes, are a major source of water for AguaClara purification plants.
 These waters have high turbidities due to sediments, Natural Organic Matter (NOM), and other particulate matter.
 In addition, these waters also carry biological contaminants that can pose serious health threat without proper treatment of water.

 In contrast to Central America, 85% of the Indian population obtains their drinking water from groundwater sources such a wells and aquifers ([World Bank, 2017](http://www.worldbank.org/en/news/feature/2012/03/06/india-groundwater-critical-diminishing)).
 Compared to surface water, groundwater has a much lower turbidity due to natural filtration processes which use the soil and underlying rock material to filter particulate matter from water.
 While this natural filtration process is capable of removing undissolved particulate matter and pathogenic microorganisms, it also allows minerals and metals to leach from the surrounding geological landscape into the groundwater.
 The types of contaminants seen in the water of one region depend heavily on the types of parent rock material and soils found in that region.
-Therefore there is a lot of variability between regions when it comes to contamination of groundwater with agents such as fluoride.
+Therefore, there is a lot of variability between regions when it comes to contamination of groundwater with agents such as fluoride.

 India is geographically located on one of a number of Fluoride Belts that exists around the world.
-These are expanses of land that are geologically rich in fluoride and therefore have a much greater capacity to leach fluoride into groundwater.
-According to the World Health Organization, one of these belts stretches from Syria through Jordan, Egypt, Libya, Algeria, Sudan, and Kenya, while another starts in Turkey and goes through Iraq, Iran, Afghanistan, India, Northern Thailand, and China [(Water-related diseases, 2016)](http://www.who.int/water_sanitation_health/diseases-risks/diseases/fluorosis/en/).
+These are expanses of land that are geologically rich in fluoride and therefore have a much greater capacity to leach fluoride into groundwater [(Water-related diseases, 2016)](http://www.who.int/water_sanitation_health/diseases-risks/diseases/fluorosis/en/).
 India alone contains about 14% of the total fluoride deposited on the earth's crust  [(Mondal, Dutta, & Gupta, 2016)](https://doi.org/10.1007/s10653-015-9743-7).
 The coupling of high groundwater fluoride concentrations with a high population dependency on groundwater for consumptions has produced a serious public health problem that needs to be addressed.

 There are a number of public health implications associated with both underconsumption and overconsumption of fluoride.
 One of the risks associated with low exposure to fluoride is an increased development of dental cavities.
 The American Dental Association has set the recommended concentration of fluoride in drinking water to 0.7 $\mathrm{\frac{mg}{L}}$ in order to prevent the onset of dental cavities [(ADA, 2017)](https://www.ada.org/en/member-center/oral-health-topics/fluoride-topical-and-systemic-supplements).
 As a result, fluoride has become a common additive to municipal water systems in places such as the United States, where there is little to no fluoride naturally present in the water.
 New York City, for example, adds fluoride to its water in order to achieve a concentration of 0.7 $\mathrm{\frac{mg}{L}}$ in its effluent water supply [(NYC DEP, 2016)](http://www.nyc.gov/html/dep/pdf/wsstate16.pdf).
 There are, however, a number of health risks associated with the consumption of fluoride at higher concentrations.

 The World Health Organization has set an absolute limit on the concentration of fluoride in drinking water to 1.5 $\mathrm{\frac{mg}{L}}$ in order to minimize the negative impacts of elevated fluoride on human health.
 Dental fluorosis, the mildest condition caused by the over consumption of fluoride, can begin with water concentrations above 0.9 $\mathrm{\frac{mg}{L}}$.
 Skeletal fluorosis, a much more serious condition, can begin to develop at fluoride concentrations above 3 $\mathrm{\frac{mg}{L}}$.
 Lastly, at concentrations above 10 $\mathrm{\frac{mg}{L}}$, crippling skeletal fluorosis will begins to occur  [(WHO, 2004)](http://www.who.int/water_sanitation_health/dwq/chemicals/fluoride.pdf).
 The number of cases of dental fluorosis, the mildest indicator of excessive fluoride, varies across India, but has been shown to range from 13-91 percent of the total population of some regions [(Arlappa et al., 2013)](http://www.ijrdh.com/files/11.Fluorosis.pdf).
 In total, it is estimated that 66 million people in India are consuming fluoride contaminated water [(Arlappa et al., 2013)](http://www.ijrdh.com/files/11.Fluorosis.pdf).
 While there is no established mean fluoride concentration in Indian groundwater, concentrations in some extreme cases have been measured as high as 20 $\mathrm{\frac{mg}{L}}$ in some regions, but most frequently are below 5 $\mathrm{\frac{mg}{L}}$ [(LeChevallier and Au, 2004)](http://www.who.int/water_sanitation_health/publications/9241562552/en/).
+In order to provide safe drinking water to the people living in these regions of the world effective and feasible fluoride removal technologies need to be developed, which is the overarching goal of the fluoride team.

 The Bureau of Indian Standards has created water quality standards designed to protect the public from the adverse effects of fluoride.
 They have set the upper limit for fluoride at 1 $\mathrm{\frac{mg}{L}}$, and the permissible limit in the absence of an alternate source at 1.5 $\mathrm{\frac{mg}{L}}$ [(Bureau of Indian Standards, 2012)](http://archive.org/details/gov.in.is.10500.2012).
 AguaClara has set its fluoride standards to match the standards set by the Bureau of Indian Standards and therefore will be striving to achieve an effluent fluoride concentration of 1 $\mathrm{\frac{mg}{L}}$ or lower.
 The team will be experimenting with stock fluoride concentrations up to 20 $\mathrm{\frac{mg}{L}}$ in order to simulate the highest concentrations these filtration systems may encounter out in the field.

 [EM: Although the effects of overconsumption of fluoride is important, it was a bit too detailed for this report.
 It takes many, many paragraphs to get to the point of this report.
-It started out as though the purpose was about fluoride effects, not fluoride removal.
+It started out as though the purpose was about fluoride effects, not fluoride removal.]

+[CT: We condensed the introduction a little, but we believe that providing the background of the issue as well as presenting the consequences of elevated fluoride levels is important in understanding why we are removing fluoride.
+Please let us know what else we can do to make out point more clear!]

-The Fluoride Gravity team is focused on modifying and testing the gravity powered fluoride removal apparatus.
-The goal is to make it easy to adjust and control key variables such as flow rate, PACl concentration, and fluoride concentration.
+The Fluoride Gravity team's objective this semester was to modify and test the gravity-powered fluoride removal apparatus.
+The goal was to make it easy to adjust and control key variables such as flow rate, PACl concentration, and fluoride concentration.
 The gravity-powered apparatus will then be used to conduct feasibility analyses on site, which will determine if the proposed system of fluoride removal is a viable solution in the intended setting.
 If these tests are successful, AguaClara can begin designing a marketable product that can used by communities in India.

-The 2018 Fall Fluoride Gravity team aims to improve the gravity-powered system by making it as compact and easy to operate for field testing and laboratory work.
-Fluoride removal efficiency of the gravity powered system should also be matched to that of the automated system.
-The team also aims to create a fabrication and operation manual of the gravity apparatus for easy operation and future reference.
-Furthermore, the team hopes to gain a general understanding of the mechanisms involved in fluoride removal through literature review and experimentation.
+The 2018 Fall Fluoride Gravity team optimized the gravity-powered system by making it compact and easy to operate for field testing and laboratory work.
+Fluoride removal efficiency of the gravity powered system was compared to that of the automated system.
+The team also created a fabrication and operation manual of the gravity apparatus for easy operation and future reference.
+Furthermore, the team strived to gain a general understanding of the mechanisms involved in fluoride removal through literature review and experimentation.

 ## Literature Review